-Professor Berry is a specialist in patent and intellectual property law, including patent litigation and licensing.
+Professor Berry specialized in patent and intellectual property law, including patent litigation and licensing.
 He is a former Director of Cooley's Graduate Program in Intellectual Property Law.
-He currently is Of Counsel at Brooks Kushman, PC, a Southfield, Michigan-based IP boutique law firm.
-In addition, he is Academic Director of Patent Resources Group, Inc., a leading provider of continuing legal education programs in the patent and IP fields.
-Professor Berry is the principal instructor for PRG's Patent Bar Review Course, which prepares hundreds of students each year to pass the USPTO Registration Examination.
+He was Of Counsel at Brooks Kushman, PC, a Southfield, Michigan-based IP boutique law firm.
+In addition, he was Academic Director of Patent Resources Group, Inc., a leading provider of continuing legal education programs in the patent and IP fields.
+Professor Berry was the principal instructor for PRG's Patent Bar Review Course, which prepares hundreds of students each year to pass the USPTO Registration Examination.

-Professor Berry is nationally-recognized as a commentator on patent and IP law issues.
-He is a past Chair of the State Bar of Michigan Intellectual Property Law Section, and is the Chair of the Steering Committee of the Michigan Patent Pro Bono Project, which provides pro bono patent legal services to low-income inventors in Michigan.
-He is a member of the board of directors of the Pro Bono Advisory Council, which coordinates a national network of patent pro bono programs with the U.S. Patent and Trademark Office.
-He also is the director of a USPTO-certified law school patent clinic at Wayne State University Law School.
+Professor Berry was nationally-recognized as a commentator on patent and IP law issues.
+He was a past Chair of the State Bar of Michigan Intellectual Property Law Section, and Chair of the Steering Committee of the Michigan Patent Pro Bono Project, which provides pro bono patent legal services to low-income inventors in Michigan.
+He was a member of the board of directors of the Pro Bono Advisory Council, which coordinates a national network of patent pro bono programs with the U.S. Patent and Trademark Office, and director of a USPTO-certified law school patent clinic at Wayne State University Law School.